akhilvpsharma/CoralBlockchain_Assignment/README.md

 # CoralBlockchain_Assignment
-OS Used: Ubuntu 16.04
+OS Used: Ubuntu 16.04,
-Backend Language: Golang
+Backend Language: Golang,
-Database: MySQL
+Database: MySQL,
-FrontEnd: HTML
+FrontEnd: HTML, Ajax,
-WebService: REST APIs
+WebService: REST APIs.

 Functionalities Implemented:
 1) Insert API: Whenever this POST API is hit, the database is searched for the given email-id, since email-id is the primary key.
 If such a record exists, it is updated, but if not, a new record is created.
 The current date-time info is added in the date time field of the record.